-Moles Are insects which inhabit all parts of america.
-They are burrowing insectivores about the size of a chipmunk.
+Moles are burrowing insectivores about the size of a chipmunk.
 There are about 30 species of moles ranging from 4″ to 9″ in length.
-There are at least 5 which is discovered in america.
-The Eastern Mole is the most frequent mole pest in gardens and lawns.
+There are at least 5 which are discovered in america.
+The eastern mole is the most frequent mole in gardens and lawns.
 Moles have soft fur, a pointed nose or snout and broad, powerful, clawed foot; their front feet allow them to quickly maneuver through the ground, tunneling as they hunt for food.

-This may not be breaking news to you but, for those who do Moles can dig surface tunnels at roughly 15 to 18 ft an hour and up to 150-200 feet each day.
+This may not be breaking news to you but, for those who don’t know moles can dig surface tunnels at roughly 15 to 18 ft an hour and up to 150-200 feet each day.
 Moles traveling through existing tunnels at about 80 feet per minute.

-The Most visible damage brought on by moles is that the volcano-like mounds of dirt that they push into the surface when building their tunnels.
-Eventually, these molehills settle and form bare spots on your front lawn that seem like Tattoo Art.
+The most visible damage brought on by moles is that the volcano-like mounds of dirt that they push into the surface when building their tunnels.
+Eventually, these molehills settle and form bare spots on your front lawn that seem like tattoo art.
 On the other hand, the harm you do not see is generally the most destructive.
-As time passes, their tunnels can weaken driveways, decks, sidewalks, patios and rockeries.
-Though not noticeable for many years, this type of damage can be expensive to fix and it usually isn’t insured by Home Owner’s Insurance.
+As time passes, their tunnels can weaken driveways, decks, sidewalks, and patios.
+Though not noticeable for many years, this type of damage can be expensive to fix and it usually isn’t insured by home owner’s insurance.
 Moles won’t go away without your aid.
-Moles DO NOT Hibernate through the winter months.
+Moles DO NOT hibernate through the winter months.
 Once in an excellent feeding ground they almost NEVER leave.
-Moles cause Major Landscaping issue for Home Owners.
+Moles cause major landscaping issue for home owners.

 Nuisance Concerns: The key problem with moles is the tunnels.
-They can leave Ridged tunnels all over a yard.
-They are not always harmful, but Can destroy your fine landscaping or your front yard.
-Your dwelling.
+They can leave ridged tunnels all over a yard.
+They are not always harmful, but can destroy your fine landscaping or your front yard and your dwelling.
 Always call Wildlife Experts for assistance.